kelvinmnr/PDF/README.md

-# README
+# PDF GENERATOR

-generating pdf viewer for rails data
+A simple pdf generator

-technologies:
+App powered by:

 * Rails 6